 The performance of the Reference Asset and the performance of the Underlying Index may vary.
 An exchange traded fund is generally designed to track the performance of its underlying index.
 The performance of the Reference Asset and that of the Underlying Index generally will vary due to, for example, transaction costs, management fees, certain corporate actions, and timing variances.
 Moreover, it is also possible that the performance of the Reference Asset may not fully replicate or may, in certain circumstances, diverge significantly from the performance of the Underlying Index.
-This could be due to, for example, the Reference Asset not holding all or substantially all of the underlying assets included in the Underlying Index, the temporary unavailability of certain securities in the secondary market, the performance of any derivative instruments held by the Reference Asset, differences in trading hours between the Reference Asset (or the underlying assets held by the Reference Asset) and the Underlying Index, or due to other circumstances.
+This could be due to, for example, the Reference Asset not holding all or substantially all of the underlying assets included in the Underlying Index and/or holding assets that are not included in the Underlying Index, the temporary unavailability of certain securities in the secondary market, the performance of any derivative instruments held by the Reference Asset (or the underlying assets held by the Reference Asset) and the Underlying Index, or due to other circumstances.
 This variation in performance is called the "tracking error," and, at times, the tracking error may be significant.